zhouchw5/geometric.github.io/README.md

 This congruence relation would grow a new conclusion that ∠CBE = ∠ADO in the divided figure.
 These two angles are located in ▲PBC and ▲ODA respectively.
 The relation between these two angles would help us figure out something valuable between the two triangles, which contain ∠JCIand ∠JAP respectively.
 Thus along this line we can reach a figure revealing the relation between ▲JCI and ▲JAP, the numerical relation between ∠JIC and ∠JPA.
 Currently we should go back to the divided figure and extract ▲PBC and ▲ODA:
 ![similarextraction](https://github.com/zhouchw5/geometric.github.io/blob/master/twosimilartriangles.png)

+Then we collect our maps into one diagram shown as below: